Search gov.ie

 The Enterprise rail service is the only cross-border rail service on the island of Ireland.
 It is a well-known symbol of North-South cooperation and provides an important public transport link operating between Belfast and Dublin.
 The current Enterprise rail fleet will reach the end of its standard design life in 2027, after which it requires replacement.

-Iarnród Éireann and Translink Northern Ireland Railways have successfully applied for funding of €165m for the project under the PEACEPLUS cross-border EU programme, which is managed by the Special EU Programmes Body, a North South Implementation Body established under the Good Friday Agreement.
+Iarnród Éireann and Translink Northern Ireland Railways successfully applied for funding of €165m for the project under the PEACEPLUS cross-border EU programme, which is managed by the Special EU Programmes Body, a North South Implementation Body established under the Good Friday Agreement.
 The balance of funding for the project will be provided jointly through the Department of Transport and the Department for Infrastructure in Northern Ireland on a 50:50 basis.

 Making it affordable